hericlesme/undistro/README.md

       name: undistro-quickstart-dash
 ```

-We installed nginx ingress, kubernetes dashboard that depends of nginx and apply a ClusterRoleBinding afer kubernetes-dashboard installation.
+We installed nginx ingress and kubernetes dashboard that depends of nginx and applied a ClusterRoleBinding afer kubernetes-dashboard installation.

-It's also possible apply objects before a helm release installation adding `beforeApplyObjects`.
+It's also possible to apply objects before a helm release installation adding `beforeApplyObjects`.

-If clusterName field is empty UnDistro will install chart in mananagement cluster.
+If clusterName field is empty UnDistro will install chart in the mananagement cluster.

 #### Helm Release auto upgrade

-To enable auto upgrade foolow example below:
+To enable auto upgrade foolow the example below:

 ```yaml
 spec:
   autoUpgrade: true
 ```

-UnDistro will check new versions every 15 minutes.
+UnDistro will check for new versions every 15 minutes.

 **NOTE:** UnDistro doesn't upgrade major versions.